MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Denmark/ui-extensions-payments-reconciliation-formats-dk.md

 ---
 title: Using the Payments and Reconciliations (DK) Extension
-description: This extension makes it easy to export files that are pre-formatted to meet bank requirements for electronic submissions.
+description: This extension provides the ability to export files that are pre-formatted to meet bank requirements for electronic submissions.

 author: bholtorf